What to Pack for Europe: The 5-Step System

 When packing travel clothes for Europe, make sure you always stay comfortable and stylish by choosing clothing that you can layer, selecting thin breathable fabrics like cotton, and knits that can keep you warm in the early morning and are easily peeled back as the temperature rises.
 Stash one lighter, hooded waterproof jacket in your luggage and wear or carry a heavier jacket or coat to save space.

 If you’re going to over-pack anything, over-pack socks (stuff them into your shoes and between the small, empty spaces in your bag) and underwear.
-You can never have too many fresh pairs of either essential and they fit perfect in a Pack-It Specter Tube Cube!
+You can never have too many fresh pairs of either essential and they fit perfectly in a Pack-It Slim Cube!

 Step 3: Choose Comfortable Footwear